walmartlabs/concord-website/docs/plugins/concord.md

   default:
   - task: concord
     in:
-      baseUrl: "..." # as described in the "Connection Parameters" section
+      apiKey: "..." # as described in the "Connection Parameters" section
-      apiKey: "..."

       action: start
       archive: payload.zip